LiuMing-Hui/LiuMing-Hui.github.io/_pages/about.md

 My research interests include multi-modal representation and computing, information retrieval, and deep learning.

 ## News
-2022.3.2: Our paper, 'Voice-Face Homogeneity Tells Deepfake', was accepted by CVPR 2022.

 2022.1.22: Our paper was accepted by IEEE Transaction on Big Data.